 Dick pulled the limp officer's body out of the pilot seat, took his position as self-appointed commander, and sat stunned while he gathered his senses.
 Dick had no time to feel sorry for himself or his dead buddies.
 He needed to save himself, and maybe the plane.
-But Dick had never flown a plane before; he was just a farm boy.
+But Dick had never flown a plane before; he was just a farm boy trained on a simple tractor..